Peanhua/HomeStorage/documentation/index.md

 User management menu is shown only for superusers, and it contains tools to create new users, edit existing users, and delete existing users.

 ![User management menu](users.png)

+A user can be part of multiple homes.

 ### 2.3.
 Homes